Sulawesi Travel Guide: Indonesia’s Last Untamed Frontier for Serious Travelers

 You step into it.

-The reef begins just meters from the shore and extends into:
+The reef begins just meters from the shore and extends into walls, drop-offs, coral gardens.

 At times, it feels less like diving—and more like floating inside a living organism.